Stafford propels Rams past Cardinals 34-11 in playoff rout

 AP Sports Writer

-“What a team effort,” Stafford said.
-“Our defense played outstanding tonight.
-Special teams basically set up a score … and we were good enough on offense to score some points and come away with the win.
-Just happy to be moving on.”

-Odell Beckham Jr. and Cooper Kupp made touchdown catches for the NFC West champion Rams (13-5), who will visit the defending Super Bowl champion Buccaneers on Sunday for a spot in the NFC championship game.
+Odell Beckham Jr. and Cooper Kupp made touchdown catches for the NFC West champion Rams (13-5), who will visit the defending Super Bowl champion Tampa Bay Buccaneers on Sunday for a spot in the NFC championship game.
+Los Angeles advanced in the postseason for the third time in the last four years under coach Sean McVay.

 David Long also scored on a 3-yard interception return while the Rams’ defense harassed Kyler Murray into a calamitous playoff debut.
-Los Angeles led 28-0 before cruising in the first playoff game at SoFi, which will host Super Bowl 56 next month.
+Los Angeles jumped to a 28-0 lead and cruised in the first playoff game at SoFi Stadium, which will host Super Bowl 56 next month.

 Stafford was outstanding in his first playoff game with the Rams, completing 13 of his season-low 17 passes without an interception and despite three drops.
-He scored his first playoff rushing TD since January 2012 on a goal-line sneak, and he coolly directed LA’s offense while seizing his first playoff win in a career that began with 12 years in Detroit, where his Lions went 0-3 in the postseason.
+He coolly directed LA’s offense while seizing his first playoff win in 13 NFL seasons — the first 12 spent in Detroit, where his Lions went 0-3 in the postseason.

-“I thought he did a great job leading the way,” McVay said.
+“I thought he did a great job leading the way,” McVay said of Stafford.
 “He’s still the same great player to me, and he always was before this game.
 I think it’s good so you guys don’t have to talk about that anymore.
 So pleased be able to do this with him.
 He’s our leader out there, and we wouldn’t be here without him.”

 After an inconsistent finish to the regular season, the Rams’ constellation of big stars came together brilliantly around Stafford on the postseason stage.

-Linebacker Von Miller added six tackles and a key early sack in his first postseason appearance since winning the MVP award in Super Bowl 50.

 Murray went 19 of 34 for 137 yards and two interceptions for the Cardinals (11-7), who followed their 10-2 start with a 1-5 slide.
-Arizona lost on the road for only the second time in 10 games this season under coach Kliff Kingsbury.
+Arizona lost on the road for only the second time in 10 games this season under coach Kliff Kingsbury, but fell to the Rams for the 10th time in the NFC West rivals’ last 11 meetings.

 Los Angeles went up by three touchdowns when linebacker Troy Reeder’s pressure prompted Murray to fling the ball blindly out of the end zone to avoid a safety.
 Long made a shoe-top interception and took one stride to score the shortest pick-6 in NFL playoff history.

+The Rams won even with a quiet night from NFL receiving leader Kupp, who had three receptions for 16 yards while the game was still in doubt.
+Kupp finished with five catches for 61 yards, failing to get 90 yards for only the second game this season — both times against Arizona.

 The Rams capped their second offensive drive with Stafford’s precise 4-yard throw to Beckham.
-The veteran wideout has six TD catches in his last eight games since he joined the Rams at midseason.
+The eight-year veteran wideout has six TD catches in his last eight games since he joined the Rams at midseason and filled the void left by injured Robert Woods.

+Stafford scored his first playoff rushing TD since January 2012 to cap the Rams’ next drive.

 After Long’s TD, the Cardinals finally got a first down seven minutes before halftime, but Rams lineman Marquise Copeland got his first career interception on a deflected pass.